laurent22/joplin/readme/apps/mfa.md

 When you enable MFA, Joplin Cloud will show you a list of codes, that you should save in somewhere safe.
 Each code can only be used once, but you can generate new codes, if necessary, from your profile page.

-## What do I need?

-To be able to enable MFA you will need a smartphone with an app that can store your MFA credential.
-Some third-party alternatives are: [Authy](https://authy.com/download/), [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en), [Microsoft Authenticator App](https://play.google.com/store/apps/details?id=com.azure.authenticator&hl=en), or any password manager like [Bitwarden](https://bitwarden.com/) or [1Password](https://1password.com/).

 ## How to enable MFA

 - [Access your profile](https://joplincloud.com/users/me)